whymranderson/xelatex/GyroDocs/UpdateLog.rst

 =====================

 2016/11
+   Added a section of graphic user interface creation using Tkinter.
+Digression, created CSGO database using Django and sqlite on my second website. whymrandersonwhy.pythonanywhere.com

+2016/11
    Mission accomplished on ASUS pad rotation visualization on OpenGL.
 Really hyped.
 The result is actually quite good.
 Best app communication speed setting is medium.
 OpenGL movie plays so smooth.
 And drift error or accuracy is actually not